jenesis/jenesis/README.md

 but there are mostly no frameworks for a general purpose or they seem to have stopped development a long time ago.
 To provide developers and vendors to build reliable but distributed unit tests and applications.

+#### License
+As the license of the contributed sourcecode the Apache License 2 is chosen.
+This means that all code base is permitted to be used in closed source applications and can be bundled with those, too.
+In addition to that it also is possible to mix it up with other licenses, open and closed source ones.

+For documentation a suitable license will be chosen from the Creative Commons licenses.
+A possible candidate would be: CC BY
+I permits commercial usage and distributing changed documentations but does not prevent relicensing.
+This is pretty much the same terms as AL2 for software but I'm free for suggestions on documentation licensing :-)

 #### Description
 This is a fast written, mindmap-alike list of thoughts / ideas.
 At the moment this is not meant to